H4RP3RK/milestone3_rcn/README.md

     x change datetime to better format
-    x If RCN staff unassigned, add a message with general contact details x Show details of RCN staff dealing with query
+    x If RCN staff unassigned, add a message with general contact details x Show details of RCN staff dealing with query x Add edit contacts btn, only on contacts created by user x Reorder accordion so latest come to the top x add close btn if case open x add reopen btn if case closed Staff_question_details.html
-    - Show photo of RCN staff
+    x Change workplace to employer in member details x link up close question
-    x Add edit contacts btn, only on contacts created by user x Reorder accordion so latest come to the top
+    x Add edit contacts btn, only on contacts created by user x Add top/bottom margins to btns
-    - If no contacts, add a generic message (Why is this not working?) x add close btn if case open x add reopen btn if case closed
-    - Upload file
-    - Change date format
-    - Check that showing in order, once date format corrected
-    - Better way to show end date Staff_question_details.html
-    - Changed time format to match other Pages x Change workplace to employer in member details x link up close question x Add edit contacts btn, only on contacts created by user x Add top/bottom margins to btns x Alter member question layout - form? x Fit form inputs within border
+    x Alter member question layout - form? x Fit form inputs within border
-    - Change accordion forms to font awesome to match member_list page x Open two accordions at one time
+    x Open two accordions at one time
 Member_list.html
     x Add JS to filter different queries and/or search